kristinemlarson/gnssrefl/docs/use_cases/use_mchl.md

 This creates a file that will go in $REFL_CODE/input/mchl_phaseRH.txt

-This file can be hand edited if you find out later that a particularly satellite track is not working.
+This file can be hand edited if you find out later that a particular satellite track is not working.
 To comment lines out you use %.

 Run the <code>phase</code> code: